DISEASE-MODIFYING ANTI-RHEUMATIC DRUG (DMARD)

 Depen is available as a tablet.

-The FDA-approved label for Depen lists common side effects including changes to the sense of taste, mouth ulcers, nausea, diarrhea, vomiting, stomach pain, and loss of appetite.
+The FDA-approved label for Depen lists common side effects including itching, joint pain, fever, rashes, lupus-like syndrome, loss of appetite, stomach pain, nausea, vomiting, and diarrhea.

-Rare but serious side effects listed for Depen can include drug fever, rash, and potentially fatal conditions such as blood disorders, myasthenia gravis, and Goodpasture’s syndrome.
+Rare but serious side effects listed for Depen can include blood disorders, low blood cell counts, kidney damage, myasthenia gravis, and Goodpasture’s syndrome.